GeorgeLychock/georgelychock-career/README.md

 -   ### Home
     -   Use a hero image that is personally connected to George
-    -   Mobile experience will be a single screen with nav icons and no scrolling to add'l content
+    -   Mobile landing page experience will be a single screen with nav icons and no scrolling to add'l content
-    -   Desktop and tablet expiences will have a scrolling Home page with a hero image, nav icon section, social media links section, and a cerifications section
+    -   Desktop and tablet experiences will have a scrolling Home page with a hero image, nav icon section, social media links section, profile section, and a cerifications section
     -   Download button and connected text should float right, md and higher viewports
     -   A My Profile link should float right with the Resume link on the smartphone top banner area

 *   ### Future Reqs
     *   *Capture furture release reqs here*
-    *   Address responsive issues with tablet viewports, specifically Home and Profile pages
     *   Add a "About Hero Image" modal or link to page ref
     *   Add a timeline graphic to the Work History page
     *   Review adding Profile and Creds section on L1 pages
     *   Apply minor column structure to desktop view for Skills and Work History pages
     *   Update profile picture
-    *   Make nav icons on mobile view fixed top

 ## Approved Features and Initial Release Strategy